opengisch/pum/README.md

   -h, --help            show this help message and exit -p PG_SERVICE, --pg_service PG_SERVICE
-                        Name of the postgres service -x                    ignore pg_restore errors
+                        Name of the postgres service -s SCHEMA [SCHEMA...], --skip-schemas SCHEMA [SCHEMA...]
+                        Schemas to be skipped.
+                        When used, this shall be followed by `--` to prevent argument parsing error (file eing grabbed as a schema).
+  -x                    ignore pg_restore errors
 ```